 While you can search for individual newspaper articles or research news-related topics using library resources like OneSearch@IU, did you know that the Libraries subscribe to several major newspapers in a more easily readable and browsable format?
 And these newspapers are mobile-friendly, so you can take your news with you wherever you go – over your morning coffee, on the bus, on campus or at home!

-The New York Times and the Washington Post each require a quick one-time activation using your IU email address – then you can access all content from a web browser or via smartphone and tablet apps from any location.
+The New York Times, the Washington Post, and the Wall Street Journal each require a quick one-time activation using your IU email address – then you can access all content from a web browser or via smartphone and tablet apps from any location.
+(Note: Accounts must be renewed annually.)

 Access the Chronicle of Higher Education via the Libraries’ link for full access (including premium content) from any location, on- or off-campus.